-So many business owners I talk to express that they want to blog, but just can’t get themselves to do it and wonder if they even should.
+So many small business owners I talk to express that they want to blog, but just can’t get themselves to do it.

-I used to think it was impossible for me to blog regularly and always wondered how the heck all those other people did it.
+I used to think it was impossible to blog regularly.
+On the surface, blogging feels like hard work—especially if you’re not a writer by trade.
+So I always wondered how the heck all those other people did it.

 But, like with everything else in life, I realized it’s just a matter of a little discipline.
 Just like with exercise or any other new habit you want to create, blogging can be approached the same way.
 And with practice it becomes much easier.

 Here are several compelling reasons to blog for your small business, plus some tips for blogging more consistently.

 Why should you blog for your small business?

 Studies have shown that blogging helps reduce overall marketing spend by more than 60%.
 How is that possible?
 Because blogging can built trust with your audience, grow your traffic and lead gen, and ultimately lead to more exposure for your business.